zrythm/zrythm/README.md

 of Zrythm and continue to call it Zrythm, or include the Zrythm logo, unless explicitly allowed by the [Trademark Policy](TRADEMARKS.md).

+### Additional terms under AGPLv3 Section 14
+Alexandros Theodotou serves as a proxy who can decide which future versions of the GNU Affero
+General Public License can be used.

 ## Support
 If you would like to support this project please